ardensasan/simple-laravel8-videosharing/README.md

-Video Hosting Website made in Laravel 8
+Video Sharing Website made in Laravel 8

 # How to Use: